jbush001/NyuziProcessor/README.md

 ## Building on Linux

-First, build the Nyuzi toolchain following instructions in https://github.com/jbush001/NyuziToolchain
+Build the Nyuzi toolchain following instructions in https://github.com/jbush001/NyuziToolchain

 Next, you will need Verilator.
 Many package managers have Verilator, but it may be out of date.
-It can be installed as follows (assuming Ubuntu):
+It can be installed as follows on Ubuntu:

     sudo apt-get install verilator
     verilator --version.

 Bug fixes in at least version 3.864 are necessary for it to run properly.
 Some of the bugs are subtle, so it may appear to work at first but then fail in odd ways if you are out of date.
 If you don't have a recent version, build from source using these instructions:

 http://www.veripool.org/projects/verilator/wiki/Installing

-On Linux, you can install the remaining dependencies using the built-in package manager (apt-get, yum, etc).
-I've only tested this on Ubuntu, for which the instructions are below.
-You may need to tweak the package names for other distros:
+You can install the remaining dependencies using the built-in package manager like apt-get or yum.
+The instructions below are for Ubuntu.
+You may need to change the package names for other distributions:

     sudo apt-get install gcc g++ python perl emacs openjdk-7-jdk gtkwave imagemagick libsdl2-dev